-Central (provisioning server) Configuration file: sip.cfg Specify the boot-up language and the selection of language choices to be made available to the user.
-For more information, refer to Multilingual <ml></ml> on page A-28.
-For instructions on adding new languages, refer to To add new languages to those included with the distribution: on page A-29.
+Central (provisioning server) Configuration file: site.cfg Specify the boot-up language and the selection of language choices to be made available to the user.
+Refer to <ml></ml> on page A-65.
+For instructions on adding new languages, refer to To add new languages to those included with the distribution: on page A-66.
 Local Local Phone User Interface The user can select the preferred language under the Settings menu.
 The languages appears in the list in the language itself.
 For example, German appears in the list as "Deutsch" and Swedish appears as "Svenska".
 For administrator convenience, the ISO representation of each language is also included in the language selection menu.
-Changes are saved to local flash and backed up to Ethernet address&gt;-phone.cfg on the provisioning server.
-Changes will permanently override global settings unless deleted through the Reset Local Config menu selection and the Ethernet address&gt;-phone.cfg is removed from the provisioning server.
+Changes are saved to local flash and backed up to Ethernet address>-phone.cfg on the provisioning server.
+Changes will permanently override global settings unless deleted through the Reset Local Configuration menu selection and the Ethernet address>-phone.cfg is removed from the provisioning server.